CitrineInformatics/citrine-python/docs/source/getting_started/basic_functionality.rst

 To persist a resource in the database, you must upload it using the ``register`` command of the relevant collection.
 Assume there is a dataset ``battery_dataset_1``.
-This dataset has an attribute `.process_specs`, representing the collection of all process specs.
+This dataset has an attribute ``.process_specs``, which produces a :class:`~citrine.resources.process_spec.ProcessSpecCollection`.
-The process spec collection has a `register` command, which registers the process spec, like so:
+The collection has a ``register`` command, which registers the :class:`~citrine.resources.process_spec.ProcessSpec`, like so:

 .. code-block:: python

     battery_dataset_1.process_specs.register(buy_electrolyte_spec)

-If you tried to register the process spec to the dataset's material run collection, using ``battery_dataset_1.material_runs.register(buy_electrolyte_spec)``, then an error would result (since the types don't match).
+If you tried to register the process spec to the dataset's material run collection, using ``battery_dataset_1.material_runs.register(buy_electrolyte_spec)``, then an error would result since the types don't match.

 The ``register`` command returns a copy of the resource as it now exists in the database.
 The database may decorate the object with additional information, such as a unique identifier string that you can use to retrieve it in the future.